We are responsible for cleaning drains on the public road.

-A drain is made up of an iron grate set in the road with a pot underneath (see images 1 and 2).
+A drain is made up of an iron grate set in the road with a pot underneath.
 It has an outlet pipe attached to take water into the main drainage system.
 The pot collects any debris, leaves, litter, soil and rubbish that is washed off the road ensuring that the collecting pipe doesn't become blocked.

 What is a culvert?

 A culvert is a pipe-like structure that channels the flow of a stream beneath a road.

 What is the difference between a drain and a culvert?